kdw2060/bose-soundtouch-alt-interface/README.md

 ## Installation

+Because accessing your microphone requires an interface served over https the installation methods require some fiddlesome work to make and install https certificates that you can use locally.
+You can skip steps 2-5 if you don't want to use the intercom function.

 ### Method 1 - run NodeJS app locally
 You need to have a computer with Node.js installed to run this webapp.
-I use a raspberry pi with raspbian os and the pm2 tool to serve the app on my local network.
+E.g. I used a raspberry pi with raspbian os and the pm2 tool to serve the app on my local network.

 1. Download this project
-2. Only if you want to use the intercom functionality:
+2.
    - get a developer API key from http://developer.bose.com
-   - enter your key on line 100 in `server.js`
+   - enter your key on line 106 in `server.js`
-3. Create yourself a `localhost.crt` and `localhost.key` fileset by following [this guide](https://gist.github.com/cecilemuller/9492b848eb8fe46d462abeb26656c4f8)
+3. Create yourself a `localhost.crt` and `localhost.key` fileset by following [this guide](https://gist.github.com/cecilemuller/9492b848eb8fe46d462abeb26656c4f8).
+Make sure to specify your local alt_names as described there.
 4. Copy those files to the root folder of the project
 5. Follow [this guide](https://www.bounca.org/tutorials/install_root_certificate.html) to install the Root CA you created during step 3 as a trusted certificate.
 6. Install with `npm install` from the node console / your terminal
 7. Run `node server.js` and point your client device browser to **https**://yourserverip:3001.
-If step 5 didn't succeed you'll get some warnings about the https certificate not being trusted.
-You can also choose to just ignore these warnings.
+_If step 5 didn't succeed you'll get some warnings about the https certificate not being trusted.
+You can also choose to just ignore these warnings._
+_If you don't want to use the intercom function, skip steps 2-5 and point your browser to **http**://yourserverip:**3002**_
 8. On mobile devices: use the install to homescreen function of your browser to install the webapp as a progressive web app on your device.

 ### Method 2 - install as Docker container
+Follow steps 1-5 of the first installation method.

+6. Build the docker image and run it from the cli or with portainer.
+I'm assuming some familiarity with Docker here.
+Make sure the image is allowed to use the host network. _[This screenshot](https://github.com/kdw2060/bose-soundtouch-alt-interface/raw/master/screenshots/Docker-settings.png) might help a bit._
+7. Start the container point your client device browser to **https**://yourserverip:3001.

+### Method 3 - install as Home Assitant Addon
+A Home Assistant addon is also a Docker container, so you can install it that way too.

+Follow steps 1-5 of the first installation method.
+6. Copy all files to the Home Assitant local addon folder
+7. Go to Supervisor > Addon Store > Refresh > The addon should show up under local addons
+8. Hit the install button
+9. Click the Start button, and when building has finished click the "Open Web UI" button

 ## Usage